 Budget and spending

-The Council has a statutory responsibility to set a balanced budget for each financial year.
-Broadly this means that the Council’s expenditure on services must be contained with the available funding envelope.
-The Council's latest budget, Efficiency Plan and budget strategy can be downloaded below:
+The council has a statutory responsibility to set a balanced budget for each financial year.
+Broadly, this means that the council’s expenditure on services must be contained within the available funding envelope.
+The council's latest budget, efficiency plan and budget strategy can be downloaded below.

 Pay Policy Statement

-The Chief Officer’s Employment Panel and the Chief Executive (as the head of Paid Service) are responsible for ensuring the provisions set out in this statement are applied consistently throughout the Council and recommending any amendments to the Council.
+The Chief Officer’s Employment Panel and the Chief Executive (as the head of paid service) are responsible for ensuring the provisions set out in this statement are applied consistently throughout the vouncil and recommending any amendments to the council.

 Senior officer salaries

 Details of salaries of senior officers can be found in the Statement of Accounts .